 Python is a dynamically typed language.
 You do not declare types, you just assign values.
 The interpreter figures out the type at runtime:

-For DSA, you will use a small set of types over and over:
+For DSA, a small set of types covers most problems:

 | Type | Example | DSA Use Case |